-Moravian College to Become an All-MacBook Pro and iPad Campus
+Moravian College Now an MacBook Pro® and iPad® Campus

-Students entering in fall 2014 will be issued MacBook Pro laptop and iPad
+Freshmen students entering in fall will be issued MacBook Pro® laptop and iPad®

-The College will issue a MacBook Pro laptop and an iPad to all new undergraduate students entering in the fall of 2014 and embark on a plan to become an all-MacBook Pro campus.
+The College will issue a MacBook Pro® laptop and an iPad® to all new undergraduate students entering in the fall.

 - It’s not just about the equipment you’ll use and take with you after graduating; it’s the overarching value-added educational experience you’ll receive at Moravian.
 It’s one that is enhanced by innovative software, training, and technical support.